KhaledHarthi/CarSteeringWheelPrediction/README.md

 <br>
 <p align="center"><img src="pics/measure_predicted.png"/></p>
 <p align="center"><img src="pics/measure_predicted_scatter.png"/></p>
-<br><br>
 We can see that the predicted values and the measured values have high correlation, which indicates that the model was able to generalize well.

 # Future Work
-We believe that further tuning will definitely give better result, and the model will benefit from additional data, one method for providing additional data is to use GAN models to generate more images of steep turns, and winter/rainy weather from the existing summer weather.
+We believe that further tuning will definitely give better result, and the model will benefit from additional data, one method for providing additional data is to use <b>GAN</b> models to generate more images of steep turns, and winter/rainy weather from the existing summer weather.